rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 the choice which maximizes utility: superrationality isn't a concern.
 So, the time horizon sufficient for safety depends on how fast the agent could seize power and the additional utility associated with possessing power.
-For instance, suppose that the time horizon was several years and that the AI could seize power in a few days and that the AI would be able to achieve much more utility over the remaining period than if it didn't seize power.
+For instance, suppose that the time horizon was several years, the AI could seize power in a few days, and the AI would be able to achieve much more utility over the remaining period than if it didn't seize power.
 This time horizon clearly results in existential catastrophe.
 Unfortunately, it's likely to be difficult to predict how much higher utility would be for a given agent